turris-cz/user-docs/docs/geek/tos3-migration.md

   p910nd protocol.
 * Sound card package list was dropped.
 Packages are still available and you have to install them manually.
+* Thermometer package was dropped.
+Use `collectd` or sensors as a replacement
 * Squid proxy package list was dropped.
 Install `luci-app-squid` as a replacement.
 * Webcam package list was dropped.
 * Network switch configuration now uses